-Finding: We recalculated the length of all HIB directional routes for the MBDO, CBDO and CBPT modes of service using publicly available maps without exception.
-The MBPT mode does not operate over HIB lanes.
+Finding: We recalculated the length of all HIB directional routes for the MBDO mode of service, using publicly available maps without exception.
+The MBPT, DRPT, DRTX, and VPPT modes do not operate over HIB lanes.
+We did not perform this procedure for the CBDO and CBPT modes, since there were no FG/HIB DRM reported into the current year, due to the modes residing in non-operational status for the entire year.
 No exceptions were noted as a result of this procedure.